julio-cfa/learnpro/README.md

 ## SCRIPTS:

-**Bulldozer:** it is a tool used to brute-force directories in websites, similar to the well-known tool 'dirb' and/or also 'dirsearch', also built in Pythin.
+**Bulldozer:** it is a tool used to brute-force directories in websites, similar to the well-known tool 'dirb' and 'dirsearch' - the latter also built in Python.

 Enjoy!